kyleryvn/Marginal-Tax-Calculator/README.md

 As noted, the self-employment tax rate is 15.3% of net earnings.
 However:
 * For the 2021 tax year, the first $142,800 of earnings is subject to the Social Security portion.
 In 2022, it rises to $147,000
-* A 0.9% additional Medicare tax may also apply if your net earnings from self-employment exceed $200,000 if you’re a single filer or $250,000 if you’re filing jointly.
+* A 0.9% additional Medicare tax may also apply if your net earnings from self-employment exceed $200,000 if you’re a single or head of household filer, $250,000 if you’re married filing jointly, and $125,000 for married filing separately.

 The Social Security tax is only applied to the first $142,800 of self-employment income earned, for a maximum tax of $17,707.20 in the tax year 2021; in 2022, it's the first $147,000 of income, for a tax max of $18,228.